kyma-project/kyma/docs/02-get-started/05-deploy-microservice.md

 ---
-title: Deploy and expose a container microservice
+title: Deploy a container microservice
 ---

 You already know how to [deploy](03-deploy-function.md) and [expose a Function](04-expose-function.md).
 Let's now do the same with a container microservice.